junxit/us-congress-bills-114/derived/amendments.md

 ### 6 U.S.C. § 571

-> in paragraph (11), as so redesignated, by striking “Assistant Secretary for Grants and Training” and inserting “Assistant Administrator of the Grant Programs Directorate of the Federal Emergency Management Agency”;
+> in paragraph (12) by striking “Assistant Secretary for Grants and Training” and inserting “Assistant Administrator of the Grant Programs Directorate of the Federal Emergency Management Agency”;

 | | |
 |---|---|